Skip to main content Skip to secondary navigation

 Instructions for Declaring a Major in Biomechanical Engineering

-2. Download the BME program sheet from the Program Sheet page.
-Please make sure to include courses you plan to take as well as those you have already taken.
+1. Download and complete a BME program sheet from the Plans & Programs webpage.
+Please include courses you plan to take as well as those you have already taken.
+If you plan on applying AP or IB credit to your program, review the School of Engineering Transfers-AP-Exceptions webpage.
+Credits must be approved prior to declaration.